Joost Broerse

-Joost Broerse (/nl/; born 8 May 1979) is a Dutch former footballer who played as a centre back or defensive midfielder.
+Joost Broerse (/nl/; born 8 May 1979) is a Dutch retired footballer who played as a centre back or defensive midfielder.

 Club career

 Groningen / Utrecht

 Broerse made his debut in professional football, being part of the FC Groningen squad in the 1997–98 season and stayed there for six years.
 Then he moved to FC Utrecht, where he stayed for four years and won the 2003–04 KNVB Cup and the 2004 Johan Cruijff-schaal.

 APOEL

 Later, in January 2008, he transferred to Cypriot side APOEL.
 At APOEL he won the 2007–08 Cypriot Cup, the 2008–09 Cypriot First Division and also the Cypriot Super Cup of 2008 and 2009.
 He also appeared in four official group stages matches of the 2009–10 UEFA Champions League with APOEL.
 The next season, he won the 2010–11 Cypriot First Division again with APOEL, adding the second championship title to his honours list.
 In May 2011 it was announced that Broerse would be leaving APOEL after 3.5 years, as his contract would not be renewed by the club.